Music Lessons

 Kathleen Parsons (piano, violin)

-Kathleen Parsons has more than 25 years of music teaching experience including work with both the Dallas and Richardson independent school districts.
-Kathleen graduated from SMU with a Bachelor of Science degree in Music Education, and she continues her study of music through seminars and workshops offered by the Piano Pedagogy department at SMU.
-She is an accomplished musician having played with the Dallas Civic Symphony, the Fort Worth Symphony Orchestra and the Tulsa Philharmonic.
-She is currently the Director of Handbell Ministries at First United Methodist Church and is often an accompanist for Parish events including chapels and Christmas pageants.
+Kathleen Parsons brings over 25 years of music teaching experience, including work in both the Dallas and Richardson Independent School Districts.
+She earned a Bachelor of Science in Music Education from SMU and continues her studies through seminars and workshops in piano pedagogy at SMU.
+An accomplished performer, Kathleen has played with the Dallas Civic Symphony, the Fort Worth Symphony Orchestra, and the Tulsa Philharmonic.
+She currently serves as Director of Handbell Ministries at First United Methodist Church and frequently accompanies events at Parish, including chapels and holiday performances.

 Private Music Policy